-Want to say something to your closed ones?
-How about trying it in the old style?
+Want to say something to your close ones?
+How about trying it in the old-style informal letter?
 Would you like to convey your message in writing?
 Do you remember how to write an informal letter?
 Let’s recall it together.

-Letter writing is an age-old trend, now out-fashioned though.
-The trend of writing letters started back in ancient India and saw its rise during ancient Egypt and Sumer through Rome, Greece, and China.
-While in the beginning, letters were used to self-educate, these became the medium to communicate, gradually.
+Letter writing is an age-old trend, now out-fashioned, though.
+The trend of writing letters started in ancient India and rose during ancient Egypt and Sumer through Rome, Greece, and China.
+While letters were used to self-educate in the beginning, these became the medium to communicate gradually.
 People used to write letters to their loved ones, friends, partners, etc., sitting miles apart.
 However, this beautiful, traditional means of communication lost its spark with the rise in information technology.
-People nowadays use emails to communicate professionally while numerous messenger applications are in trend for informal interactions.
+People nowadays use emails to communicate professionally, while numerous messenger applications are in trend for informal interactions.

-But as we say, Old is Gold, no email, chat or messenger app could ever replace the charm of letter writing.
-So, let’s get back into the past once again and see how to write an informal letter.
+But as we say, Old is Gold; no email, chat, or messenger app could ever replace the charm of letter writing.
+So, let’s return to the past and see how to write an informal letter.
 You never know when you might need this art in the future again.
 (Source)

 Take notes, guys!!

-Before we delve into writing an informal letter, let us first understand its meaning and purpose.
+Before we delve into writing an informal letter, let us first understand an informal letter meaning and purpose.

 With informal letters, you can be as creative as you want.
-You may include multiple topics, add images, photographs, tables, charts, etc. to an informal letter.
+You may include multiple topics and add images, photographs, tables, charts, etc., to an informal letter.

-Let us know what all constitute an informal letter.
+Let us know what constitutes an informal letter.

 1. Receiver and Purpose